 - Try to figure out what cause it to happen the way it did

 - Is there a way to avoid the situation entirely?

 - Is there a way to create the situation?

 - Any bad?
 How can it be fixed?

 - How does this affect me as an artist and my choices in the future?

-As entertainers we must always challenge ourselves to grow.
+As entertainers, we must constantly challenge ourselves to grow.
 Growth can only be measured when we keep track of our actions and the universe’s response to those actions.
 On the road to perfection, we must overcome ourselves one obstacle at a time.
-My method includes self reflection after every event.
+My method includes self-reflection after every event.

-I sincerely hope that my format or guide can help you in organizing your thoughts toward finding the better performer in you.
+I sincerely hope that my format or guide can help you organize your thoughts toward finding the better performer in you.